SLU is announcing a call for applications for infrastructure grants for 2017. Here you will find the full call.

 - Technical description (function, capacity, estimated service life, etc.; why has precisely this infrastructure been selected, where will it be located - physically and administratively?)

-- Scientific significance (the scientific targets of the infrastructure; description of the research field(s) requiring the infrastructure, including key publications relevant to the infrastructure; where relevant, also give examples of key publications made possible by similar infrastructure; description of existing and potential user groups within and outside SLU).
+- Scientific significance (the scientific targets of the infrastructure; description of the research field(s) requiring the infrastructure, including key publications relevant to the infrastructure; description of hypotheses, especially new ones, that can be tested using the proposed infrastructure; where relevant, also give examples of key publications made possible by similar infrastructure;).

-- Justifications for an SLU initiative (will new research be facilitated at SLU?
-Is there any infrastructure at nearby universities/departments which can be utilised as an alternative?
+- Justifications for an SLU initiative (description of existing and potential user groups within and outside SLU; is there any infrastructure at nearby universities/departments which can be utilised as an alternative?
 Is there an option for coordination with other universities?)

 - Plan for accessibility and user support (how the infrastructure is to be made available to potential users (marketing, principles for prioritisation among users, user charges); training of users, support, etc.)